 Copyright © Nucleus Medical Media, Inc.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like: Tongue bleedingInfectionAirway blockage from swelling and bleedingTrouble swallowing and aspiration of liquidsBeing unable to speakWeight lossFailure of flap—occurs when transplanted skin or flap does not get enough blood flowRecurrence of cancer
+Problems from the procedure occur, but all procedures have some risk.
+Your doctor will review potential problems, like: Tongue bleedingInfectionAirway blockage from swelling and bleedingTrouble swallowing or eating and aspiration of liquidsDifficulty with speech or inability to speakWeight lossFailure of flap or reconstruction—occurs when transplanted skin or flap does not get enough blood flowRecurrence of cancer

 of the tongue—a piece of tongue is removed and sent to a lab for testing to diagnose cancer